venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/insert-update-delete-select-operations-in-oracle-db-using-a-wcf-service.md

 ## Invoking the Basic SQL Operations
  To invoke the basic SQL operations on a table or view by using a WCF client, perform the following steps.

 1. Generate a WCF client class for the target table or view.
 This class should contain methods for the operations that you will invoke on the target artifact.

 2. Create an instance of the WCF client class and invoke its methods to perform operations on the table or view.

- For more detailed information about how to create a WCF client class and invoke operations on the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)], see [Overview of the WCF Service Model with the Oracle Database Adapter](../../adapters-and-accelerators/adapter-oracle-database/overview-of-the-wcf-service-model-with-the-oracle-database-adapter.md).
+   For more detailed information about how to create a WCF client class and invoke operations on the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)], see [Overview of the WCF Service Model with the Oracle Database Adapter](../../adapters-and-accelerators/adapter-oracle-database/overview-of-the-wcf-service-model-with-the-oracle-database-adapter.md).

- The [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] executes each operation inside of a transaction on the Oracle database.
-You can control the isolation level of this transaction by setting the **TransactionIsolationLevel** binding property.
-For more information about the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] binding properties, see [Working with BizTalk Adapter for Oracle Database Binding Properties](https://msdn.microsoft.com/library/dd788467.aspx).
+   The [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] executes each operation inside of a transaction on the Oracle database.
+You can control the isolation level of this transaction by setting the <strong>TransactionIsolationLevel</strong> binding property.
+For more information about the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] binding properties, see [Working with BizTalk Adapter for Oracle Database Binding Properties](https://msdn.microsoft.com/library/dd788467.aspx).

    The following sections provide details about how to invoke each basic SQL operation in your code.

 ###  <a name="BKMK_InsertOperation"></a> Insert Operation
  The following table shows how to set parameters for multiple record Insert and bulk Insert operations.